A bit about me…

 Having initially trained as a teacher, I quickly moved into educational leadership, taking on roles related to inclusion and strategic support (including as a SENCO and assistant headteacher), later moving into trust/ local authority wide leadership development, specifically focused on inclusion.
 My passion for learning and research led me to working as a University lecturer and nationally recognised researcher; focused on inclusion, neurodiversity, professional development and leadership.
 1:1 coaching and consultancy is a natural, practical extension of this work.
 I am a Fellow of the Higher Education Academy and I continue to maintain my lecturing and research work alongside coaching and consultancy.
 Through all aspects of my work I firmly believe in our individual ability to change things for the better through quality thinking and planning.

-My work is evidence based
+It is important to me that My work is evidence based

 This means I am continually exploring what works and what doesn’t; what will help us move towards our goals?
-I have led a series of national research projects exploring the role of inclusive leaders, including SENCOs, and the implementation of national SEND policy and law in schools.
+I have led a series of national research projects exploring the role of inclusive leaders, including SENCOs, and the implementation of national policy and law in schools.
 This research has been cited by the Government to support national inclusive SEND policy change.
-My most recent research explored national perspectives of inclusive continuing professional development for educators and I am currently supporting Ecorys with a research project related to the education pandemic recovery package.
+My most recent research explored national perspectives of inclusive continuing professional development and I am currently supporting Ecorys with a research project related to the education pandemic recovery package.

 I bring a unique perspective to my work; through my professional experience I know what works in practice, and I back this up with knowing what works in theory, through my qualifications.
 My personal experience allows me to deeply understand and empathise with my clients.
 I bring all three aspects to every session.